 Our First Stop

-With our next couple of days, we had planned on sorting everything into where it belonged in the RV and then hosting a family potluck before heading down to the warmth of the south.
+With our next couple of days, we had planned on sorting everything into where it belonged in the RV.
+Then we would host a family potluck at the Jellystone RV Park we were at before heading down to the warmth of the south.
 However, it didn’t take long for us to realize that everything we had to store was bulky and heavy.
 We decided we didn’t want to bring the weight of it all down south, just to store it in hurricane-central.
 We were also pretty anxious to have the room those boxes were taking up ASAP.
 So we decided to find a storage unit in Maryland instead.
 At this point, we were now six days into our RV journey, including the days at Camping World.
 The next day entailed a whirlwind of moving boxes into storage and then hosting a Potluck.

 The following morning we were told of a severe snowstorm coming in that evening.
 We decided to get the remainder of our items to storage right